This post simplifies the distinctions of the church of Christ with other churches and is not comprehensive.

 How the Churches of Christ Differ from Other Churches

-1. Churches of Christ believe that baptism is for the forgiveness of sins and unites repentant believers in Jesus’s death, burial, and resurrection.
+2. Churches of Christ believe that baptism is the moment of salvation when God forgives sins and repentant believers unite with Christ in His death, burial, and resurrection.

 Jesus commanded baptism for specific reasons, and the churches of Christ emphasize the gospel in baptism more than other churches.
 The gospel is in baptism as the repentant believer partakes of the reality Jesus’s death, burial, and resurrection in baptism (1 Cor 15:1–5).
 The apostle Paul expressed, “We were buried therefore with him by baptism into death, in order that, just as Christ was raised from the dead by the glory of the Father, we too might walk in newness of life” (Rom 6:4 ESV).
 Baptism represents burial and unites the believer with Jesus in His death and raised with Christ by God’s powerful working (Col 2:12–13).
 Biblical Christians were baptized in hope of bodily resurrecting like Jesus who resurrected “flesh and bone” and put immortality upon His body (Rom 6:5; 8:11; 1 Cor 6:14; 15:12–23, 42–53; cf. Luke 24:39).